Best Women's Windbreaker Jackets of 2025

 This jacket has previously won our best Women’s Reflective Running Jacket and only missed out this time around because the Brooks Run Visible Convertible jacket has both reflective and hi-vis material.
 In contrast, this jacket just has reflective elements.
 Both are great options for nighttime use!

-As noted in the Best Running Shirts for Women article, Oiselle prioritizes inclusive sizing.
+As noted in the Best Running Shirts for Women article, Oiselle prioritizes inclusive sizing and is a women-owned outdoor brand.

 We also like that this jacket compresses down and easily stuffs into one of the pockets, which can be strapped around the arm when you no longer need to wear it.